VincentChirio/BayesML-Final-Project/README.md

 - Communicating uncertainty in model predictions to physicians.
 - Flagging large credible intervals.
-- Proof of concept of efficient transfer learning embedding Bayesian methods.
+- Proof of concept of efficient transfer learning, integrating Bayesian measures of uncertainty.

 # Conclusion